 Clos de l’Oratoire History, Overview

 While Clos de l’Oratoire is well known today, unlike numerous St. Emilion estates, the history of the property does not date all that far back.
-The vineyards of what we know of as Clos de l’Oratoire have been in use since the 1800’s.
+The vineyards of what we know of as Clos de l’Oratoire has been in use since the 1800s.

 In 1972, the vineyards of Clos de l’Oratoire and Peyreau were purchased by Joseph-Hubert, Graf von Neipperg, the father of the current owner, Stephan von Neipperg.

 Stephan von Neipperg who began working with Clos de l’Oratoire in 1991 also owns several other Right Bank vineyards including Chateau Canon La Gaffeliere and La Mondotte as well as Chateau Peyreau in St. Emilion and Chateau dAiguilhe in Cotes de Castillon.